 - hand sewing and quick repairs on set or in the workshop.

 - Weathering down garments

 - adding effects such as mud, water damage, burn marks, stains and grease.

 - as well as assisting the special effects department on set, adding squibs for gunshots blood, both stains and tubing

 Diana was approached to join a costume team under designer Nic Ede.
-She travelled to Malaysia to work on the British TV drama 'Indian Summers', as an on set standby.
+She travelled to Malaysia to work on the British TV drama 'Indian Summers', as an on set costumer.
 The following year she worked with the same team on 'Close to the Enemy', based in the UK.

 Places I’ve worked at